thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-masternode.md

 [/block]

 # Remote Development Network

-[block:callout]
-{
-  "type": "info",
+> 📘 Connecting to a remote development network
+>
-  "body": "In order to connect to a remote devnet (e.g. one run by Dash Core Group), please use one of the methods described in the [Connect to a Devnet](tutorial-connecting-to-testnet#connect-to-a-devnet) section.", "title": "Connecting to a remote development network" }
+> In order to connect to a remote devnet (e.g. one run by Dash Core Group), please use one of the methods described in the [Connect to a Devnet](tutorial-connecting-to-testnet#connect-to-a-devnet) section.
-[/block]

 For development we recommend using either a local development network created via dashmate as [described above](#local-development-network) or using Testnet.
 While configuring a remote development network is possible using the Dash network deployment tool, it is beyond the scope of this documentation.
 For details regarding this tool, please refer to the [GitHub repository](https://github.com/dashevo/dash-network-deploy).

 # Testnet Masternode Setup

-[block:callout]
-{
-  "type": "info",
-  "title": "Full Platform Node",
+> 📘 Full Platform Node
+>
-  "body": "A full node that with all Platform services can be started by simply running the setup command with the [node type setup parameter](https://github.com/dashevo/platform/tree/master/packages/dashmate#setup-node) set to  `fullnode` and then starting the node.\n```\ndashmate setup testnet fullnode\ndashmate start\n```"
+> A full node that with all Platform services can be started by simply running the setup command with the [node type setup parameter](https://github.com/dashevo/platform/tree/master/packages/dashmate#setup-node) set to  `fullnode` and then starting the node.
-}
-[/block]

-[block:callout]
-{
-  "type": "danger",
+> ```
+> dashmate setup testnet fullnode
+> dashmate start
+> ```

+> ❗️Advanced Topic
+>
-  "body": "Running a masternode requires familiarity with Dash Platform services.
-Improper configuration may impact testing so please exercise caution if running a masternode.", "title": "Advanced Topic"
+> Running a masternode requires familiarity with Dash Platform services.
+Improper configuration may impact testing so please exercise caution if running a masternode.
-}
-[/block]

 To setup a testnet masternode, please refer to the comprehensive documentation of the process as described [here](https://docs.dash.org/en/stable/masternodes/setup-testnet.html#dashmate-installation).
 The following video also details how to complete the process.
 [block:html]
 {